Fireworks are known to cause anxiety in animals. There are many things we can do to help our pets.

 If you are leaving your pet outside you can:

-- Provide extra bedding so they hide if they want to.
+Provide plenty of extra bedding so pets can they hide if they want to.

 We would always recommend going to a professionally organised fireworks display.